HSBC may cut 14,000 more jobs as revenue faces pressure

 | HONG KONG/LONDON

-HONG KONG/LONDON HSBC(HSBA.L) will redouble its cost-cutting efforts, including axing up to 14,000 more jobs, but Europe's largest bank was forced to soften a key performance target in the face of muted revenue.
+HONG KONG/LONDON HSBC (HSBA.L) will redouble cost-cutting efforts, including axing up to 14,000 more jobs, but Europe's largest bank was forced to soften a key performance target in the face of muted revenue.

 The new goal is to keep the ratio near 55 percent, the level it was at in 2010 - the year before Chief Executive Stuart Gulliver took over and kickstarted a radical retrenchment at a bank that was criticised in the past for "planting flags" around the world.